Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 #### Built-in Text/Csv/Tsv Extractors and Outputters support ANSI/Windows 8-bit codepage encodings

-U-SQL's built-in text format extractors and Outputters for CSV-like data added support to both extract from and output to files that are encoded with any of the following additional 8-bit codepages (besides the currently supported Unicode and ASCII encodings):
+U-SQL's built-in text format extractors and Outputters for CSV-like data now includes added support to both extract from and output to files that are encoded with any of the following additional 8-bit codepages (besides the currently supported Unicode and ASCII encodings):

 | Encoding number | Encoding name | Description |
 |-----------------|---------------|-------------|